 Wat Pha Lat

-As it is so close to Doi Suthep Temple, most people pass by Wat Pha Lat on their way up the mountain.
+As it is so close to Doi Suthep Temple, most people pass by Wat Pha Lat (or Wat Wat Sakithaka) on their way up the mountain.
 Nevertheless, Pha Lat Temple makes an interesting stopover.
 The temple’s buildings and shrines nestle amid lofty green shade trees.
 It is primarily a retreat for meditating Buddhist monks and the atmosphere is serene and relaxing.
 A stroll around the grounds takes in a small waterfall, a vantage point for views back over the city and grottoes with religious artefacts and robed statues adding splashes of colour.

 From Doi Suthep, Bhubing Palace is five kilometres farther up Highway 1004.
 The main palace building is built in a traditional Thai style and is surrounded by beautifully-kept gardens dotted with pavilions, a chapel, the Eucalyptus Cottage and a pond with fountains.
 The palace’s rose-gardens are noted for their beauty.
 The same dress codes apply at Bhubing as at the main Thai Buddhist temples and visitors will be denied entry if their knees or shoulders are visible.